-- Journal Clubs/Case Conferences paper evaluation forms will be completed after the completion of the assignment.
-After reviewing the paper evaluations with the resident, the residency program director or designee will complete an electronic evaluation in Pharmacademic.
-The paper evaluation forms will be uploaded into PharmAcademic in the portfolio section. - Noon Conference An electronic evaluation will be completed in Pharm-academic after each required Noon Conference.
+- Journal Clubs/Case Conferences -electronic evaluation forms will be completed after the completion of the assignment.
+After reviewing the electronic evaluations the overview of the electronic evaluation forms will be uploaded into PharmAcademic in the portfolio section. - Noon Conference Feedback from your noon conference will be incorporated into your Professional Presentations Quarterly Evaluation.